pringle-1/On-Repeat/README.md

-Yeah, fair 😂.
-A school project README with an emoji every second line definitely gives off “AI-generated README” vibes.

- Here’s a more natural, simple version that looks like something a student would actually put on GitHub.

- README.md

 # On Repeat 12DTP

  On Repeat is a social music website created for 12DTP.
 Users can browse albums and artists, write reviews, and interact with other users through comments and replies.